mhiew/material-calendarview/README.md

 All of this and more can be done via the decorator api.
 Please check out the [decorator documentation](https://github.com/prolificinteractive/material-calendarview/wiki/Decorators).

 ## Recent Changes

+### Minor change in 2.0.3
+Update some build configs
+Move hosting from Bintray to Maven Central to support JCenter Sunsetting

 ### Major change in 2.0.2